SpinWaves/Akel/Akel/src/Modules/ELTM/README.md

 </p>

 # ELTM
-ELTM (Extension Language for Text Management) is a C++ extension language for C++ that allows you to manage your project texts more easily with Akel.
+ELTM (Extension Language for Text Management) is a C++ extension language that allows you to manage your project texts more easily with Akel.
 Its use is not dissociable from C++ because it needs an instanciated context context to use it.
-It is extremely simple and requires little time to to learn it.
+It is extremely simple and requires little time to learn it.

 ===========================================================